 Finish Your Work

 The first and foremost rule I have is: finish your work.
 Don’t start approaching agents before your manuscript is complete.
-If you do, you might get into various issues, but the most critical is turning an agent off when he/she likes your work.
+If you do, you might get into various issues, but the most critical is turning an agent off when they like your work.
 You submit, the agent replies and asks for the manuscript, and you reply that it will be ready within a month.
 Don’t do that; you are only shooting yourself in the foot.
 Finish your work first, and then start the agent search process.

 Create an Outstanding Query Letter